transdigiware/blockchain/howto/ibp-console-import-nodes.md

 ## Importing an organization MSP definition
 {: #ibp-console-import-msp}

-You need to import an organization's MSP definition if the MSP was deployed by using another {{site.data.keyword.blockchainfull_notm}} Platform service instance console and you plan to create or update a channel that uses that MSP defintion.
+You need to import an organization's MSP definition if the MSP was deployed by using another {{site.data.keyword.blockchainfull_notm}} Platform service instance console and you plan to create or update a channel that uses that MSP definition.
 Also, if you plan to create a peer or ordering service that is part of an organization MSP that was deployed in another console, you need to import the MSP and the associated MSP admin identity.
 The network operator who created the MSP needs to export the organization MSP definition and the corresponding admin identity to JSON files and share them with you.

 - If you plan to create a peer or ordering service that is part of the organization, import the associated MSP admin identity into your wallet.
 - Importing the organization MSP definition is performed from the **Organizations** tab.